Guide to applying for a work visa in Singapore

 - The medical insurance of the person is the responsibility of the employer.
 The employer must buy a medical insurance coverage of at least $15,000 per year.

-Keep in mind that only the employer can apply for the work visa in Singapore.
+Keep in mind that only the employer can apply for a work visa in Singapore.
 Semi-skilled and unskilled employees are eligible for the permit.
 The employer needs to apply on their behalf.
 Foreign students that are studying in the institutions of the country are allowed to take training on the permit.

 The issuance of the work permit is the work of the Ministry of Manpower (MOM).
 You need to prove your skills and the education relevant to the training.
 Not every application gets accepted; MOM chooses the candidates on criteria.
 The ministry checks the education, company’s reputation, age, skills, and other factors to select the candidate.
 The government controls the number of work permits, and it only selects the right people for the right task.